Mapping Connectomic Structure to Function(s) in Cerebellar-like Networks using Kernel Regression: Connectivity's impact on Learning - Intuition from Kernel Regression

 Kernel regression, sitting between these two extremes, avoids the above flaws.
 As discussed, kernel regression involves first projecting the input data through a fixed nonlinear mapping, called a feature map, then linearly classifying the features (rather than the inputs directly).
 By choosing an appropriate feature map, nonlinear classifications can be performed,~\cref{fig:cerebellum-kernel_schematics}B; indeed, for many choices of feature maps every possible input-output function can be learnt \citep{micchelli2006universal}.
 Yet kernel regression balances this flexibility with both analytic tractability and biological plausibility -- and provides an uncanny match to cerebellar-like systems.
 Learning only happens at the output weights and could be driven by a simple error signal -- a motif that matches findings across cerebellar-like networks where error signals often drive plasticity at expansion-to-output synapses \citep{waddell2013reinforcement,d2014organization,bell1993storage,bell1997physiology}.
 Further, its relative simplicity will allow us to precisely understand the impact of connectivity on learning.

-\paragraph{Inductive Bias} Having chosen our learning algorithm and established that it is capable of learning nonlinear input-output mappings, we are left with the question one always asks about learning: in realistic settings, with relatively small amounts of training data, how will it perform?
+\paragraph{Inductive Bias} Having chosen our learning algorithm and established that it is capable of learning nonlinear input-output mappings, we are left with the following question: in realistic settings, with small amounts of training data, how will it perform?

 Kernel regression, like all learning algorithms, carries with it an inductive bias -- a preference for learning certain functions over others.
 During learning the network adapts to fit a few labelled training examples; however, having fit a finite dataset there are infinitely many ways to generalise to unseen examples,~\cref{fig:cerebellum-kernel_schematics}C, and choosing amongst them without prior assumptions is impossible.
 Yet, somehow, the kernel regression algorithm chooses.
 How it does so is its inductive bias, an embodiement of the algorithm's implicit prior assumptions about the world.
 A learning algorithm will only be useful if it can learn the functions it is likely to need using a reasonably small amount of data, in other words, if its prior assumptions about the world are reasonable.